Corporate Social Responsibility

 We encourage staff to cycle to work where possible and provide secure cycle storage and showers at some of our offices.
 The many benefits of offering this scheme to our employees are:

 We are a law firm and as such are subject to rigorous regulation by the Solicitors Regulation Authority (SRA).
-We have a Compliance Partner who is responsible for monitoring the risks that we face.
+Our Managing Partner and Compliance Manager are responsible for monitoring the risks that we face.

 We are committed to following a risk-based approach to preventing money laundering and we operate a rigorous client identification and verification procedure in line with legislation.

-Online training modules covering Money Laundering, Anti Bribery, Data Protection and Equality Diversity are compulsory for all our people.
+Online training modules covering Anti-Money Laundering, Conflicts, Health & Safety, Anti Bribery, Data Protection, Cyber Security and Equality & Diversity are compulsory for all our people.
 We have a complaints procedure which complies with the requirements established by the SRA.
 Complaints will be fully investigated in a fair and expedient manner.

 As lawyers, and particularly as a firm with a long-standing local, (and for some sectors of work regional/national) reputation we understand the need to live and operate not only within the bounds of the law, but also in accordance with strong morals and values.